We have many agents used to treat Mycobacterium tuberculosis.

-They're falling out of favor now because there are so many drugs, there are so many abbreviations,
+They're falling out of favor now because there's so many drugs.

 Isoniazid is similar to pyridoxine or vitamin B6.

-It is a prodrug which means that the bacteria itself converts into the active drug.
+It is a prodrug which means that the bacteria itself converts it into the active drug.

-So just like a penicillin will in other bacteria, isoniazid works this way in Mycobaterium.
+So just like a penicillin will and other bacteria, isoniazid works this way in a Mycobacterium.

-In fact we sometimes call isoniazid the penincillin of the anti-TB drugs, it is bactericidal.
+In fact we sometimes call isoniazid, the penicillin of the anti-TB drugs.